jacovzap/portfolio/src/content/projects/event-notification-engine.md

 challenges:
   - title: "Concurrent Cron Execution on Kubernetes Pods"
     problem: "With horizontal scaling across multiple K8s pods, the CronJob occasionally triggered on multiple instances simultaneously, resulting in duplicate notifications—a critical UX failure that eroded user trust."
-    solution: "Implemented a cryptographic hashing mechanism to ensure idempotency.
-We generate a unique hash based on event metadata and timestamp.
+    solution: "A cryptographic hashing mechanism ensures idempotency, generating unique hashes based on event metadata and timestamp.
 Before enqueuing a job, the system checks Redis for this specific hash key.
 If the key exists, the duplicate job is discarded silently."
     impact: "Achieved 100% job uniqueness guarantee with zero duplicate sends.
 The hashing approach also provided operational flexibility: if an event time changed, we could update the job in Redis directly, and the hash check would prevent stale duplicates."

   - title: "Precision Timing at Scale"